jaywhj/mkdocs-materialx/docs/setup/ensuring-data-privacy.md

     differently from others or exclude some images from downloading, you can use multiple instances of the [built-in privacy plugin].

-!!! question "Why can't Material for MkDocs bundle all assets by design?"
+!!! question "Why can't MaterialX for MkDocs bundle all assets by design?"

-    The primary reason why Material for MkDocs can't just bundle all of its own assets is the integration with [Google Fonts], which offers over a thousand different fonts that can be used to render your documentation.
+    The primary reason why MaterialX for MkDocs can't just bundle all of its own assets is the integration with [Google Fonts], which offers over a thousand different fonts that can be used to render your documentation.
 Most of the fonts include several weights and are split up into different character sets